How We Work at The UN

 - UN Commission on the Status of Women which works to empower women for a better world.

-- NGO/DPI Executive Committee which provides help to the 1,400 NGOs with DPI consultative status.
+- NGO/DPI Executive Committee which coordinates the 1,400 NGOs associated with DPI.
 Bruce Knotts was elected the chair in 2015.